 - Another speaker from the Department of Transport will talk about the work of councils in enabling funding allocations for streets

 - Speakers from Thames Water, Western Power Distribution and Highways England will discuss how good quality streets data from councils enables them to make informed decisions

 - Street Naming and Numbering is an important part of the day – a dedicated session will focus on a five-year action plan for good addressing and provide advice to councils on matters such as legislation and charging.

-Interspersed in all this are Roundtable discussion session where delegates can come together for more in-depth small sessions on topics such as:
+Interspersed in all these are Roundtable discussion sessions where delegates can come together for more in-depth small sessions on topics such as:

 - Closer working with the emergency services

 - Using the UPRN as a key to access public sector data

 - How linking UPRN/USRN can make you money, help emergency services and possibly save a life

 - How local authorities can derive more benefit from maintaining their LLPG subset

 - What are the barriers to Gazetteer custodians including PRoW on the LSG?